Werner (comics): Other recurring characters

 Holgi, based upon another real-life acquaintance of the Feldmann brothers, is Werner's and Andi's rival.
 Holgi is a fanatic Porsche lover, considering his car far superior to any motorbike as those fancied by most other characters in the series.
 In fact, above-mentioned Red Porsche Killer was designed especially for a race against Holgi that first occurred in the comic book Werner Eiskalt (1985), and in 1988 even became a real-life event between Brösel and Holgi with thousands of Werner fans gathering for the race at Hartenholm.
-The race was repeated in 2004 at the Lausitzring and another repeat is planned for end August 2018 at the original location.
+The race was repeated in 2004 at the Lausitzring and in August 2018 and 2019 at the original location.

 Books

 The first book was published in 1981 and compiled shorter works from previous years, drawn in different styles.
 Starting with the second book the stories became longer and more coherent.
 While the first books were dominated by black and white line drawings, Feldman added shades of gray starting with book five, later going full color.

 Werner comics were first published by the German Semmel-Verlach, later by Achterbahn.
 German publisher Heyne Verlag reissued the first seven books in 2002.
 Book 12 was published by Ehapa, later this publisher also started the release of an annual hardcover edition that was planned to include the first 12 books including sketches and character studies, but was canceled due to poor commercial success.
 Book 13 later was published by Feldman's own Bröseline.
 Starting in 2019 Bröseline also published reissues of the first 12 books.